Non-Hermitian skin effect in one-dimensional interacting Bose gas: NHSE in repulsive interaction

 To investigate the NHSE, we calculate the density distribution in real space

 In Fig. \ref{Fig1}, we plot density distributions for distinct potential $\phi$ at weak ($c=1$), mediate ($c=10$) and strong interaction ($c=100$).

-One can see that the density distribution gradually tends to the right boundary with the increasing of $\phi$.
+Notably, the density distribution gradually tends to the right boundary with the increasing of $\phi$.
 Meanwhile, the repulsive interaction widens the density profile.
 In order to characterize the degree of NHSE qualitatively, we define the deviation of mean position similar to the charge distribution

 where $\rho_0(x)$ denotes the density distribution at $\phi=0$.
-The larger $\delta\langle x\rangle$ is, the stronger degree of NHSE will be.
+The larger $\delta\langle x\rangle$ is, the stronger degree of the NHSE will be.
 One can see from Fig. \ref{Fig1}(d) that the NHSE is suppressed as the interaction strength grows.
 It is physically reasonable that the repulsive interaction prevents bosons from clumping together, thereby effectively suppressing NHSE.
 However, the NHSE always exists even in the Tonks-Giradeau (TG) limit $c=\infty$.
 In TG limit, the ground state solution of the BAEs (\ref{BAEs_log}) is $k_j=j\pi$ ($j=1,2,\cdots, N$) that the bosons look like free spinless fermions, and the corresponding wavefunction takes the form of

 which leads to finite $\delta\langle x\rangle$ as shown in Fig. \ref{Fig1}(d).

 We can also characterize the magnitude of NHSE via momentum distribution $n(k)=\frac{1}{2 \pi} \int_{0}^{L}dx\int_{0}^{L}dx^{\prime}\varrho\left(x, x^{\prime}\right) e^{-i k\left(x-x^{\prime}\right)}$ where the single-particle density matrix $\varrho\left(x, x^{\prime}\right)$ is defined as